-In the Payload preview area, you can see the data model that Flow will use in the JSON payload that it sends to your app.
+In the Payload preview area, you can see the data model that Shopify Flow will use in the JSON payload that it sends to your app.

 Step 2: Add support for your action in your app

-After you create the action in the Partner Dashboard, you need to add a service to your app to listen for the JSON payload that Flow will send.
+After you create the action in the Partner Dashboard, you need to add a service to your app to listen for the JSON payload that Shopify Flow will send.
 For security reasons, your service should enforce a hash-based message authentication (HMAC) header verification that uses the API secret key that you created when you configured your app.

-When your action runs in a workflow, Flow POSTs the contents (JSON payload) of the action to the URL that you entered when you created the action in the Partner Dashboard.
+When your action runs in a workflow, Shopify Flow posts the contents (JSON payload) of the action to the URL that you entered when you created the action in the Partner Dashboard.
 When your app receives the POST request, the app processes it.
 For example, you app could receive the request, and output the message in the payload to a console in your app.

-Now that you’ve created an acton in the Partner Dashboard and added support for it in your app, you can test it in Flow.
+Now that you’ve created an acton in the Partner Dashboard and added support for it in your app, you can test it in Shopify Flow.
 In your test store, create a workflow that uses the action that you created for your app:

 In your test store, install your app.